-We are a mid-size, employee-owned firm offering technical expertise and the skills required to work on large, complex projects.
+We are a mid-size, employee-owned, environmental engineering consulting firm offering technical expertise and the skills required to work on large, complex projects.
 We have 10 offices strategically located throughout North America that enable us to provide personal attention and be responsive to our clients.

 We perform MEANINGFUL WORK that sustains the environment for future generations.